 Family history of the disease

-Family history as well as previous incidence can make you more susceptible to getting gum disease again.
-Many dentists refer to chronic periodontitis treatment as “maintenance” because of its tendency to come back.
+Family history and prior episodes can make you more susceptible to developing gum disease again.
+Many dentists refer to chronic periodontitis treatment as “maintenance” because it tends to come back.

 Crooked or overlapping dentition

 Orthodontic problems can make teeth harder to clean properly.
-Plaque loves to take habitat in those nooks and crannies that your toothbrush just can’t reach.
+Plaque loves to take up habitat in those nooks and crannies that your toothbrush cannot reach.
 If you find that this is true in your case, visit an orthodontist.

 Poor nutrition

-And lastly, watch your diet for high sugar and carbohydrate content.
-Those substances like to simmer in the mouth long after the meal is gone.
-Deficiency in Vitamins C and D also make healing slower.
+In addition, watch your diet for high-sugar and high-carbohydrate content—those substances like to simmer in the mouth long after the meal is gone.
+Deficiencies in Vitamins C and D also slow healing.

 Gum disease treatment

-As soon as you are diagnosed with gum disease, it's best to take action right away to minimize consequences.
-Still, there is no magic periodontitis cure, it is rather a process.
+As soon as you are diagnosed with gum disease, it is best to take action immediately to minimize its consequences.
+Still, there is no magic cure for periodontitis; it is rather a process.

 Periodontitis remedies from home

-Since periodontitis is often the result of poor oral hygiene, proper brushing and flossing is key.
-If your gums and teeth are tender, use a soft-bristled brush and go easy on your mouth.
-Invest in antiseptic mouthwash to reduce the number of bacteria as well.
+Since periodontitis often results from poor oral hygiene, proper brushing and flossing are key.
+If your gums and teeth are tender, use a soft-bristle brush and go easy on your mouth.
+Invest in an antiseptic mouthwash to reduce bacterial levels as well.
 You can use hydrogen peroxide as a rinse as well.

 Tobacco makes it much harder for your mouth to fight bacteria.
 Dip and cigarettes are an absolute no-no once you start treatment.
 Some dentists may even refuse to work with you until you target this issue.

 A well-balanced diet can boost your body’s ability to fight off infection.
-Antioxidants like ones found in vegetable oils, nuts, and greens can help repair damaged tissue.
+Antioxidants, like those found in vegetable oils, nuts, and greens, can help repair damaged tissue.

-And lastly, when your teeth start to feel loose or shift, grinding and clenching can cause this issue to get worse.
+Moreover, when your teeth start to feel loose or shift, grinding and clenching can make the problem worse.
 The teeth may even fall out.

 Professional gum disease treatment